-GENERAL UNIVERSITY REQUIREMENTS UC Entry Level Writing Requirement - (Must be fulfilled within three quarters of admission.)
-Passed Exam or Writing 1, 1E or Ling 12 or transferred appropriate course American History and Institutions - (Refer to page 8 for the list of acceptable courses.)
-One course or Advanced Placement or International waiver This course may also apply to the General Education requirements, if appropriate.
-GENERAL EDUCATION REQUIREMENTS A course listed in more than one General Subject Area can be applied to only one area.
-Course total in Areas D, E, F, C must be at least 6.
-3, and H General Subject Areas 1.
-Area A: English Reading and Composition Writing 2 or 2E and Writing 50, 50E, 107T or 109ST 2.
-Area D: Social Sciences (2 courses minimum) 3.
-Area E: Culture and Thought (2 courses minimum) 4.
-Area F: The Arts (1 course minimum) 5.
-Area G: Literature (1 course minimum) Special Subject Areas In the process of fulfilling the G.E.
-General Subject Area requirements, students must fulfill the following Special Subject requirements, as outlined on page 11.
-Only approved courses can be used to fulfill these requirements. t Area Writing Requirement - At least four courses which require the writing of one or more papers totaling 1,800 words. at least b.
-Ethnicity Requirement - (1 course) c.
-European Traditions or World Cultures Requirement - (1 course)
+GENERAL UNIVERSITY REQUIREMENTS

+UC Entry Level Writing Requirement - (Must be fulfilled within three quarters of admission.)

+American History and Institutions\ - (Refer to page 8 for the list of acceptable courses.)

+or Advanced Placement or International waiver One course \This course may also apply to the General Education requirements, if appropriate.

+GENERAL EDUCATION REQUIREMENTS

+A course listed in more than one General Subject Area can be applied to only one area.
+Course total in Areas D, E, F, G, and H must be at least 6.

+General Subject Areas

+1. Area A: English Reading and Composition

+Writing 2 or 2E \\\\\ and Writing 50, 50E, 107T or 109ST \\\\\

+2. Area D: Social Sciences (2 courses minimum)

+3. Area E: Culture and Thought (2 courses minimum)

+- 4. Area F: The Arts (1 course minimum) - 5.
+Area G: Literature (1 course minimum)

+Special Subject Areas

+In the process of fulfilling the G.E.
+General Subject Area requirements, students must fulfill the following Special Subject Area requirements, as outlined on page 11.
+Only approved courses can be used to fulfill these requirements.

+- 1,800 words.

+- b.
+Ethnicity Requirement (1 course)

+- c.
+European Traditions or World Cultures Requirement (1 course)

+@ This course applies toward the American History & Institutions requirement. ^ This course applies toward the European Traditions requirement.

+Passed Exam \\\\\ or Writing 1, 1E or Ling 12 \\\\\ or transferred appropriate course \\\\\ a.
+Writing Requirement - At least four courses which require the writing of one or more papers totaling at least